vinhnk2920/vinhnk2920.github.io/content/_index.md

       subtitle: ''
       text: |-

         With the explosive growth of e-commerce, millions of user reviews are continuously generated across multiple platforms However, examining all these reviews imposes a lot of burden on users.
 To tackle this problem, opinion summarization is an emerging approach, which produces a condensed and informative summary from multiple user reviews.
-Unlike traditional multi-document summarization, opinion summarization focuses on the aspects and opinions in the input documents Unfortunately, this task has faced a significant challenge due to the lack of datasets.
+Unlike traditional multi-document summarization, opinion summarization focuses on the aspects and opinions in the input documents.
+Unfortunately, this task has faced a significant challenge due to the lack of datasets.
 It is difficult and costly for annotators to write summaries for multiple reviews from various domains on a large scale.
-In addition, most previous studies have not focused on implicit aspects not conveyed by explicit words.

     design:
       columns: '1'